 Take As Little As Possible

 Although this tour was described as moderate, it really was not very difficult.
-Sturdy shoes or boots are a must as there is walking over rocks.
+Hiking boots are a must as there is walking over rocks.
 I didn’t have to clamber over rocks or walk bent over (unless you are seven feet tall, then there might be a couple of tight spots) but there was one short section delightfully called “Fat Man’s Misery” where a fast-flowing river had carved about a two-foot-wide passage through thigh-high rock that we had to shuffle through.
 Much of the two miles I covered was going from one cavernous opening to another, so at no time did I feel claustrophobic.

 It’s a good idea to research which tour is best for you ahead of time so you can prepare well.
 There are a few lockers available just outside the visitor center and the large parking lot is right there, too, so you can leave your belongings behind.
 Take as little as possible would be my recommendation, having unnecessarily lugged my camera and two lenses around.
 You cannot use flash photography nor take a tripod, so good photography is challenging.
 Take only water (food is not permitted) and dress in easy-to-remove layers.
 Hiking boots will definitely make the trip more comfortable.